totem/fleet-py/README.md

 # Fleet Python SDK

-Provide a simple to use Python library for Fleet.
+Provide a simple to use Python library for [Fleet](https://github.com/coreos/fleet).
 Current version implements a wrapper around fleetctl.
 Future versions, will also provide ability to connect using Fleet APIs with minimal changes in calling application.

 ## Development Status
 This library us currently under development.

-##Documentation
+## Requirements
+Python 3.4+
+fleetctl v0.5.0+ (In future this will not be a mandatory requirement)

 ### Generating Documentation